Current Accounts Icon

 They also take a cut of each debit card payment made (called the interchange fee) and make money from fees and charges for things like overdrafts, refusing a payment due to a lack of funds in the account or using a debit card abroad, where they may charge a fee and make a profit on any currency exchange rate they offer.

 Banking providers are constantly battling to gain your custom, which can often lead to competitive deals with varying benefits on offer.
 That’s why it’s always a good idea to compare bank accounts to find the best one for you – and to review any accounts you already have to ensure you’re not missing out on more lucrative perks.
-As these providers regularly change their offers, usually without adjusting the deal their current customers are already getting, it pays to keep a weather eye on the market.
+As these providers regularly change their offers, usually without adjusting the deal their current customers are already getting, it pays to keep an eye on the market.

 How do digital only banks work?